'A tragic milestone': Hofmeister urges mask-wearing for the sake of school in light of state's first child COVID-19 death

 Although some parents might find distance learning preferable to in-building, Hofmeister said students suffered “significant learning loss” from the building closures this past spring, presenting a precarious balance.

 “School is vital,” she said.
-“At the same time, we must take every precaution to protect our children and those who serve in schools across this state.”
+“At the same time, we must take every precaution to protect our children and those who serve in schools across this state.